Josh Schwartz: Recent projects (2007–present)

 It was also announced that Schwartz would write and direct Bright Lights, Big City for MGM, based on the iconic debut novel by Jay McInerney.
 Stephanie Savage was also announced as producer.

 In February 2011, The CW ordered a pilot of his new project titled Hart of Dixie.
 The show is co-produced with longtime creative partner Stephanie Savage and stars former "O.C." castmember and personal friend of Schwartz, Rachel Bilson.
 The show was picked up in May 2011 and premiered in fall 2011.
 At the same time, Schwartz has also been working on a Georgetown pilot for ABC However, ABC did not pick the series for its 2011 - 2012 schedule.

 In September 2011, it was announced by The CW that Schwartz and Stephanie Savage had been selected to develop the television adaption of Candace Bushnell's The Carrie Diaries, a prequel to the original Sex and the City television series.
 The series, set in the 1980s, will follow character Carrie Bradshaw during her years in high school.

 In January 2012, it was announced The CW had ordered a pilot for new drama titled Cult, result of collaboration with Stephanie Savage and Len Goldstein.
 This is Schwartz and Savage's fourth series on the network.

 He also developed several adaptations of popular properties, such as Runaways for Marvel, a reboot of Dynasty and Nancy Drew for CW.

+It was announced in 2025 that Schwartz would be one of three executive producers on an upcoming Peacock series based on Clueless.

 Personal life

 On September 20, 2008, Schwartz married Jill Stonerock in Santa Barbara, California.
-Actress Rachel Bilson, who portrayed Summer Roberts on Schwartz's show The O.C., was the maid of honor at the wedding.
-They have two daughters, of whom Bilson is the godmother.
+The couple were introduced by actress Rachel Bilson, who portrayed Summer Roberts on Schwartz's show The O.C.
+Bilson was the maid of honor at the couple's wedding and is godmother of their two daughters.

+On December 28, 2021, Schwartz filed for divorce due to "irreconcilable differences".
+In February 2025, he had a daughter with Dallas D'Lyn Wand.